Most subscription systems become hard to reason about the moment a customer changes something.

 That is what subscription logic should feel like: not magical, just coherent.

-Read the Upgrade and Downgrade Plans documentation, review Plan Changes, learn how proration works, or try Commet in sandbox.
+Read Manage subscriptions, review what happens when a customer changes plans, learn how proration works, or try Commet in sandbox.